danielvartan/pynetlogo/README.md

 This repository contains reproductions of examples from the [`pynetlogo`](https://pynetlogo.readthedocs.io) Python package, which provides an interface for controlling [NetLogo](https://www.netlogo.org) from Python.
 These examples are available in the [package documentation](https://pynetlogo.readthedocs.io).

 A few minor adjustments were necessary to run the original code with NetLogo 7.
-Fortunately, @quaquel, the creator of `pynetlogo`, provided [help](https://github.com/quaquel/pyNetLogo/issues/90) along the way.
+Fortunately, [Jan Kwakke](https://github.com/quaquel), the creator of `pynetlogo`, provided [help](https://github.com/quaquel/pyNetLogo/issues/90) along the way.

 You can find the code in the `index.qmd` [Quarto](https://quarto.org/) notebook file.